 There is nothing quite like taking a trip down heritage lane.
 Qasr Al Hosn, in it’s second year, is a culmination of all things historic about the Emirati way of life.
 A 10 day educational event that always takes place at the first permanent

 stone watch tower that housed the royal family (In Arabic, Qasr means palace and Hosn means Fort).
-Whilst events like these are an interactive wealth of information
+Whilst events like these are an interactive wealth

 to expats and tourists, the locals find it even more amusing because it takes them back in time to re-live stories that were told by their ancestors.
 Mind you, other neighboring Gulf countries shared similarities in their way of life, therefore not exclusive to the UAE only.